Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

 An altermagnet is a recently identified class of magnets that exhibit a zero net magnetic moment but break symmetry under the combined operations of parity and time reversal.
 It typically consists of two magnetic sites of opposite spins related by rotation within the unit cell.
 Here, we use circular dichroism (CD) in resonant inelastic X-ray scattering (RIXS) to identify a new form of altermagnetism, namely bi-altermagnetism, in the correlated insulator Fe$_2$Mo$_3$O$_8$, which comprises two altermagnetic sublattices: one with alternating quasi-octahedral Fe environments and the other with alternating tetrahedral Fe environments.
 We experimentally revealed the emergence of CD in an achiral, zero-magnetization system, thereby probing mirror-symmetry breaking associated with altermagnetic order.
 Notably, the CD appeared at sublattice-specific excitations of the octahedral and tetrahedral sites, indicating symmetry breaking in both altermagnetic sublattices.
 Calculations based on a model with the bi-altermagnetic order along the $c$ axis successfully reproduce the observed CD.
 Our findings provide compelling evidence for bi-altermagnetism in Fe$_2$Mo$_3$O$_8$, and showcase the use of RIXS-CD as a probe of magnetic sublattices in systems with zero net magnetization.

 Magnetism, arising from the spin and orbital motion of electrons, is pivotal in condensed matter physics and in a wide range of technological applications.
 The exchange interactions between electrons determine the spin coupling, resulting in a magnetic long-range order.
-Recently, a novel magnetic state--altermagnet--has been proposed~\cite{Smejkal2022A,Smejkal2022B,Ahn2019,Naka2019,Smejkal2020,Hayami2019,Yuan2020}, in which atomic moments form a collinear alternating pattern, enabling symmetries that allow typical ferromagnetic behaviors~\cite{Tamang2024,Chang2023,Cheong2025}, while retaining compensated magnetization in the non-relativistic limit.
+Recently, a novel magnetic state--altermagnet--has been proposed~\cite{Smejkal2022A,Smejkal2022B,Ahn2019,Naka2019,Smejkal2020,Hayami2019,Yuan2020}.
+In the standard model of altermagnetism, up- and down-spins reside on opposite-spin crystallographic sublattices that are related to each other by a non-trivial crystallographic symmetry operation, rather than by pure inversion symmetry or translation symmetry.
+This unique symmetry relation enables band-structure properties typically associated with ferromagnets~\cite{Tamang2024,Chang2023,Cheong2025}, while retaining compensated magnetization in the non-relativistic limit.
 The altermagnetic symmetry gives rise to a number of interesting phenomena such as spin splitting of electronic bands~\cite{Ahn2019,Naka2019,Hayami2019,Smejkal2022B,Smejkal2020,Yuan2020,Hayami2020,Yuan2021,Mazin2021,Smejkal2022A,Liu2022,Yang2024,Yuan2024,Fernandes2024}, anomalous Hall effect~\cite{Naka2020,Smejkal2022C,Smejkal2020,Hayami2021,Mazin2021,Gonzalez2023,Naka2022}, odd magneto-optical effect~\cite{Hariki2024,Sasabe2023,Zhou2021}, chiral splitting of magnons~\cite{Smejkal2024,Liu2024}.